mrworf/rainfall/README.md

 # rainfall
 A python based sprinkler system which uses any raspberry pi connected to a relay board of your choice to control the sprinkler valves.

+## disclaimer

+I take no responsibility for any loss or problems that may come from using this software or following the instructions.

+While I test and use this myself, there are many moving parts which could go wrong.
+Please take care in wiring and using this.

 # background

 I was using 2 x EzFlower.
 EzFlower is an insteon based 8 channel relay.
 The logic for the sprinklers still